edeneault/pyfe_capstone_hikingtrails/README.md

 #### Data Collection
 *Hiking_project_trailscraper.py*

 This program initiates a connection to the *hikingproject.com API*.
 The *hikingproject.com API* is open to everyone, just register for a free account and an API key is assigned automatically.
 The API key is sent to you by email.
 Easy beans!
-The program calculates all of the coordinates points within the mainland US using the polygon boundaries as reference.
+The program calculates all of the coordinate points within the mainland US using the polygon boundaries as reference.
 Coordinates returned are in a list of tuples.
 The values are integer values.
 The program makes a GET request to the *hikingproject API*.
 The API returns a maximum of 500 trails for a range of up to 200 miles from each point per request (max 200 requests per hour, max 800 request per day).
 The program iterates through the json response, creates a SQLite database *trails.sqlite* and inserts the data.

 #### Data Cleaning and Indexing
 *Hiking_project_dbmodel.py*

-This program cleans and indexes the data to a new database *index.sqlite*.
+This program cleans and indexes the data to a new database, data file: *index.sqlite*.
 The new database is free of the unnecessary data and creates an index for columns with repeating data.

 #### Data Analysis
 *Hiking_project_basic.py*

 This program is to analyze the data collected.
-A few self-posed questions and answers with the use of the data.
+A few data points are identified using the data.
 This section could be developed much further in the scope of a larger project.

 #### Mini Application
 *Hiking_project_API.py*